 It’s a challenge made a hell of a lot easier if you’re starting with the right ingredients–top talent, resources and networks–most of which are concentrated in Silicon Valley.
 But what happens if you’re not located in a tech hub?

-After a decade of working with thousands of ambitious individuals, selected purely based on talent, ambition and skill, they’ve developed a methodology, culture and system for helping people find a co-founder and get started on their idea.
+After a decade of working with thousands of ambitious individuals, selected purely based on talent, ambition and skill, Entrepreneur First (EF) has developed a methodology, culture and system for helping people find a co-founder and get started on their idea.

 As part of our Stacking the Odds interview series, Jackie Vullinghs asked Matt to share his unique perspective on what makes a founder and idea successful.
-We've distilled some of the frameworks and day-to-day advice that Entrepreneur First (EF) gives founders to increase their chances of success and encourage them to get off the sideline and get started.
+We've distilled some of the frameworks and day-to-day advice that EF gives founders to increase their chances of success and encourage them to get off the sideline and get started.

 Why it’s riskier not to start a startup than to start one